-Although your doctor will not prescribe HGH for sleep issues, you will find that your sleep will improve within a few weeks of beginning treatment.
-HGH is not a sleep aid.
+Do keep in mind, however, that while it can promote better sleep, HGH is not a sleep aid.
 You cannot ask for an HGH prescription if sleep is your only concern.
-Hormone specialists only prescribe HGH therapy to adults following blood testing for growth hormone deficiency.
+Hormone specialists only prescribe HGH therapy to adults following blood testing and diagnosis of growth hormone deficiency.

 Most people find that by the end of the second or third week of HGH treatment, they are waking up feeling refreshed in the morning.
 They fall asleep faster and sleep more soundly.